 As previously mentioned, Seminole County Public Schools has published a complete school reopening guide, which includes information about everything from schedules and free and reduced meals to campus events and transportation.
 The guide can be found here.

-To find the Seminole County School District’s school year calendar, click here.
+To find the Seminole County School District’s academic calendar, click here.

 If your question wasn’t answered in this story or the county’s guide, click here to visit Seminole County Public Schools’ website.